Skip to main content

 What’s Prohibited?

-It's prohibited for a person to intentionally prevent or attempt to prevent* a law enforcement officer from lawfully arresting them.
+It’s illegal for a person to intentionally prevent or attempt to prevent a police officer from lawfully arresting them.

-*Intentionally preventing/attempting to prevent means either the officer (1) applies physical force to the person or (2) tells the person that they are under arrest and:
+Intentionally preventing/attempting to prevent means the officer applies physical force to the person.
+It also occurs if the officer tells the person that they are under arrest, and both of the following apply:

-• The officer has the legal authority and physical ability to arrest the person; and
+• The officer has the legal authority and physical ability to arrest the person

 • A reasonable person knows (or should know) that they aren’t free to leave.